-Confused by the difference between ClickUp Tasks and ClickUp Reminders?
+Confused by the difference between Use our ClickUp affiliate link!
+Tasks and ClickUp Reminders?
 You’ve found the right video!

 In this video, ClickUp Consultant Layla at ProcessDriven explains the difference between ClickUp Tasks and ClickUp Reminders – and if ClickUp Reminders can be useful for your team’s workflow.